tabreturn/tabreturn.github.io/_posts/2019-02-05-processing.py_in_ten_lessons--06-_tiny_blocks_of_colour.md

   </figcaption>
 </figure>

-In the 1870s, it wasn't so simple.
-Of course, there was no email and, more critically, publishers were still figuring how to print photographs.
-However, printers could print illustrations.
-Illustrations were etched into wood then cast into metal plates; which could then be covered in ink to transfer images to paper.
-The challenge with photographs was continuous tones -- or more specifically, how to render solid black ink in so many shades of grey.
+Of course, in the 1870s it wasn't this simple.
+There was no email and, more critically, publishers were still figuring how to print photographs.
+In spite of this limitation, printers managed to reproduce illustrations.
+Illustrations were etched into wood then cast into metal plates; which could then be coated in ink and used to transfer the images to paper.
+The challenge with photographs was continuous tones -- or more specifically, how to render solid black ink in a multitude of grey shades.
 The solution was *halftone*; tiny dots of varying size that create the illusion of grey when viewed from a sufficient distance.
 The exact details of the process are not important; suffice to say it is all handled digitally today.

-The images below depict four possible approaches to creating halftones.
-The simplest is approach is no halftone (top-left).
-Rather, each shade of grey is rendered as either black *or* white governed by whether it exceeds a given brightness threshold.
-The stochastic halftone (top-right) uses *dots of equal size*, adjusting their spacing for darker/lighter tones.
+The images below contrast four different halftone techniques.
+The simplest approach is no halftone (top-left).
+Here, a brightness threshold is used to determine which shades of grey are rendered black *or* white.
+The stochastic halftone (top-right) uses *dots of equal size*, adjusting their spacing to emulate darker/lighter tones.
 Such dithering techniques can, therefore, be described as *frequency modulated*.

 <figure>
   <img src="{{ site.url }}/img/pitl06/halftone-effects-comparison.png" class="fullwidth" />
   <figcaption>
-    Clockwise from the top-left: 50% threshold; stochastic halftone; halftone lines; round dots.
+    Clockwise starting top-left: 50% threshold; stochastic halftone; halftone lines; round dots.
   </figcaption>
 </figure>

-*Amplitude modulated* halftones (bottom-left and bottom-right) rely on varying sized dots of fixed spacing, or lines of varying weight.
-Although, these could be any formed using various other shapes (squares, ellipses, etc.).
+*Amplitude modulated* halftones (bottom-left and bottom-right) rely on varying sized dots in a grid-like arrangement, or evenly-spaced lines of variable weight.
+These patterns, however, can be formed using various other shapes (squares, ellipses, etc.).

 Halftone techniques remain an essential part of printing today.
-Halftone dots are produced for each of the CMYK primary channels, so that semi-opaque inks create the optical effect of full-colour imagery.
+Halftone separations for each CMYK channel create the optical effect of full-colour imagery when overlayed as semi-opaque inks.

 <figure>
   <img src="{{ site.url }}/img/pitl06/wikimedia-backup/Halftoningcolor.svg" />